Heat Transfer Today

 Heat Sink in Rolls-Royce AE 3007 Turbofan Bypass Duct.

 This very large heat sink is located in the bypass duct, downstream of the third (and last) low pressure turbine.
-It is used to cool the lubricating oil.
+This heat sink cools the lubricating oil.

 Air-Cooled Motorcycle Engine